Looking for the best WordPress landing plugin?

 - Instapage includes issue tracking.
-And as you make changes, you can resolve issues so that you know exactly what still needs to be done.
+As you make changes, you can resolve issues so that you know exactly what still needs to be done.

-Price: Instapage starts at $69 per month (billed annually).
-The cheapest plan with A/B testing is $99 per month (billed annually)
+Price: Instapage starts at $199 per month (billed annually).

 5. OptimizePress – Build Your Entire Marketing Site, Including Landing Pages

-OptimizePress is a WordPress landing page plugin (or theme – you can pick)…plus a whole lot more.
+OptimizePress is a WordPress landing page plugin (or theme), plus a whole lot more.
 If you want that “more”, it’s a great all-in-one tool.
 But if all you want is landing pages, it’s a bit overkill.

 OptimizePress helps you build your landing pages using its visual LiveEditor.
-The LiveEditor is a bit more basic than the other tools on this list in that there’s no inline editing.
-But you do have plenty of flexibility for building your pages:
+The LiveEditor is a bit more basic than the other tools on this list because there’s no inline editing.
+However, you do have plenty of flexibility for building your pages:

 OptimizePress also includes a variety of built-in templates, as well as a marketplace of 350+ additional templates that you can access (though many of these require an additional payment).